 Formula: Total Profit ÷ (Number of SKUs × Number of Customers × Number of Locations × Number of Processes)

 Implementation: Calculate quarterly with a target of 15% year-over-year improvement.
-This metric ensures that simplification efforts translate to bottom-line results.
+This metric ensures simplification efforts translate to bottom-line results.

 2. Resource Consumption Ratio (RCR)